By Bonny M. Fetch (ND), Past-President and NAHO Historian/Archivist

 Ellen Anderson, Washington, was NAHO’s twelfth president.
 She served two 2-year terms, from 2004-2007.
 Ellen recalled how difficult it was when the 2001 conference had to be canceled because of 9/11, both for NAHO and for the hotel.
 The following year in Anchorage was still difficult and Board meetings were tense.
 Ellen recalled that the goal in those years was mostly just to hold things together.
 But NAHO bounced back.
 The 2004 conference, “Tall in the Saddle: Being the Best” was held in Fort Worth, Texas, and was a good conference.
 In 2005, the conference was held in Durham, North Carolina.
 The theme that year was “Taking the Bull By the Horns: Finding Balance in Administrative Hearings.”
 The 2006 conference, “Bismarck Rendezvous: Discovering Solutions That Work” was held in Bismarck, North Dakota.
 In 2007, the conference was held in Santa Fe, New Mexico.
 The theme of the conference was “Santa Fe: Where the Trails Meet – Exploring Our Strengths and Differences.”
 Ellen recalled the 2002 conference in Alaska in which the scenery was jaw-dropping from the dining room at the top of Captain Cook.
 Another conference stood out in her mind, the 2006 conference in Bismarck, which featured the banquet at Fort Lincoln State Park during which a highlight was the experience of being out on the prairie at sundown.

-I served as NAHO’s thirteenth president, serving two terms from 2008-2009 and 2010-2011.
+Bonny Fetch, North Dakota, served as NAHO’s thirteenth president, serving two terms from 2008-2009 and 2010-2011.
 The 2008 conference, “Striving for Excellence in the Hearing Process” was held in Lake Buena Vista, Florida.
 In 2009, the conference was held in Boise, Idaho, with the theme being “Scaling the Heights: New Dimensions in Administrative Hearings.”
 Nashville, Tennessee, was the site of the 2010 conference, “Fine Tune Your Hearing Skills.”
 In 2011, NAHO returned to Santa Fe, New Mexico.
 The theme of the 2011 conference was “Administrative Adjudication: Keeping Focused in Challenging Times.”
-Some of the major accomplishments of my term were establishment of an Ethics Complaint Process, establishment of an organizational budget, upgrading NAHO’s website, and restructuring the Board to downsize from 22 to 12 Board members.
+Some of the major accomplishments of Bonny’s term were establishment of an Ethics Complaint Process, establishment of an organizational budget, upgrading NAHO’s website, and restructuring the Board to downsize from 22 to 12 Board members.

 Back to the quote from David McCullough at the beginning of this article.
 How can we understand and be proud of who we are today without knowing where we came from and how the organization has evolved and transformed to keep up with ever changing needs of its members while staying true to its mission?
 Knowledge of NAHO’s development and evolution is the key to stability and continuity.
-While we forge ahead to incorporate new ways to carry out NAHO’s mission to improve the administrative hearing process through promoting professionalism and by providing training, continuing education, a national forum for discussion of issues, and leadership concerning administrative hearings, we also need to keep in mind that we are the trustees of NAHO’s legacy.
+While we forge ahead to incorporate new ways to carry out NAHO’s mission to improve the administrative hearing process through promoting professionalism and by providing training, continuing education, a national forum for discussion of issues, and leadership concerning administrative hearings, we are also mindful that we are the trustees of NAHO’s legacy.